 Each day, prior to the commencement of trading, the Funds' custodian will transmit the composition of each Fund's Creation Basket for that day to each AP Representative.
-Acting on execution instructions from an Authorized Participant, the AP Representative may purchase or sell the securities in the Creation Basket for purposes of effecting in-kind creation and redemption activity during the day.
+Acting on execution instructions from an Authorized Participant, the AP

+Representative may purchase or sell the securities in the Creation Basket for purposes of effecting in-kind creation and redemption activity during the day.
 An Authorized Participant will bear the profits and losses that result from an AP Representative's purchase of securities in the Creation Basket and creation order with the Fund, and an AP Representative's redemption order with the Fund and sale of securities in the Creation Basket.
-The AP Representative will communicate to an Authorized Participant information about the execution of transactions in individual securities in the Creation Basket.
+The AP Representative will communicate to an Authorized Participant information about the execution of the Creation Basket as a whole and not information about the execution of transactions in individual securities in the Creation Basket.
 Authorized Participants will be able to monitor the execution quality of the AP Representative by comparing the price at which the AP Representative purchases or sells Creation Baskets with the Fund's VIIV and end of day NAV.